| The key to stress-free reporting is to plan and prepare in

 information is different since the time of enrollment.
 If

-Those reporting each semester will indicate the first day of
+it is new, circle yes.
+If not, circle no. Those reporting each semester will indicate the first day of

 the semester and the last day of the semester.
 Also